Hitting five-nines on a payment settlement service

 The operational tax

-The Sev-1 count fell 40% year over year.
+The 40% figure is a year-over-year count of settlement-related Sev-1 incidents, comparing the year before and after the operational changes.
 Most of the drop came from the retro discipline, not from the code changes.
 Patterns repeat.
 If you do not write the postmortem, you will hit the same incident next quarter.

 What I would protect at all costs next time